updated December 2025

 These pooled investment vehicles allow investors to own a diversified portfolio of stocks, bonds, or other assets.
 Managed by professionals, they offer an accessible way to achieve broad market exposure.
 Because they are more diversified, they are considered less risky than buying individual stocks or bonds.

-3. Deciding How to Fund Your Investments
+3. Deciding How to Fund Your Investment Portfolio

 Accumulating the capital to invest is a pivotal aspect of portfolio building.
 This involves disciplined saving and strategic allocation of resources.